SharePoint/sp-dev-docs/docs/spfx/viva/bot-powered/AuthN-and-AuthZ-in-Bot-Powered-ACEs.md

 ### Configuring the manifest
 The implementation of the Bot Powered ACE is now complete and you just need to create a manifest file and deploy it into the target tenant SharePoint Online App Catalog.
 You can find step by step instructions about how to do that in the section ["Define the **manifest.json** file for the solution"](./Building-Your-First-Bot-Powered-ACE.md#define-the-manifestjson-file-for-the-solution) section of the reference article ["Building your first Bot Powered Adaptive Card Extension."](./Building-Your-First-Bot-Powered-ACE.md)

-However, to properly support authentication you need to add a `webApplicationInfo` section to the **manifest.json** file, like it is illustrated in the following excerpt.
+To properly support authentication, you need to add a `webApplicationInfo` section to the **manifest.json** file, like illustrated in the following excerpt.

 ```JSON
   "webApplicationInfo": {